 The Outpatient Cardiac Rehab Program at Baptist has two major parts, exercise training and education.

 We will help you learn how to exercise safely, strengthen your muscles and improve your stamina.
 Your exercise plan will be based on your individual ability, needs, and interest.
 Monitoring how your heart reacts and adapts to exercise is an important part of cardiac rehab.
 You will be connected to an EKG transmitter while you exercise.

 We provide counseling and training to help you understand your heart condition and find ways to reduce your risk of future heart problems.
-At Baptist, the cardiac rehab team will help you learn how to cope with stress of adjusting to a new lifestyle and dealing with your fears about the future.
-Cardiac rehab also helps you recognize any unhealthy habits you may have and establish new, healthier ones in their place.
+You will have the opportunity to meet with our registered dietitian to build a nutrition plan that fits your lifestyle and reduces your risk for future heart disease.
 The controllable risk factors for coronary disease are smoking, high blood pressure, high blood cholesterol, a sedentary lifestyle, obesity, diabetes and stress.
 At Baptist, cardiac rehab can help you do this.

-During rehab, you will meet for 90-minute sessions three times a week.
+During rehab, you will meet for 60-minute sessions three times a week.
 Your cardiac rehab may last from four weeks to three months.